odlot/devsecops-bootcamp/README.md

 ![project-14-iac-permissions](./attachments/project-14-iac-permissions.png)

-## Project 15 - Automate Security Scanning and Deployments for IaC
+### Project 15 - Automate Security Scanning and Deployments for IaC

+**Reference**: Module 10 - IaC and GitOps for DevSecOps

 **Description**: Create a GitHub CI/CD pipeline for Terraform Infrastructure with built-in security scanning and code validation - GitOps